WHAT YOU NEED TO KNOW

-Academically dismissed students may submit a written appeal.
-This appeal must be submitted to the administrator who issued the dismissal letter and must contain an explanation of the extenuating circumstances contributing to poor academic performance along with as much documentation of these circumstances as possible.
-The Committee on Student Progress and Status will thoroughly evaluate the appeal and render a determination.
-Students whose appeals are not granted and those who do not appeal their dismissal are eligible to possibly return to the college after one full calendar year.
+Academically dismissed students may appeal their dismissal by completing and submitting the “Academic Dismissal Appeal Form” below.
+Appeals to dismissal must include an explanation of the extenuating circumstances contributing to poor academic performance along with as much documentation of these circumstances as possible.
+The Student Progress and Status Committee will thoroughly evaluate the appeal, including documentation submitted as evidence of the student’s claims; render and communicate to the student a decision on the appeal.
+Submitting an Academic Dismissal Appeal Form does not guarantee reinstatement.
+Students whose appeals are not granted—and those who do not appeal their dismissal—may apply to return to SUNY Oneonta after one full calendar year.

 After meeting these conditions, academically dismissed students may seek readmission under one of two options:

 - Option I—Original Academic Record: Readmission is based on previously-earned GPA with all semester hours earned counted toward the degree.